advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4_7.md

 The Mencius algorithm used in Group Replication addresses the FLP impossibility by using a failure detector oracle to bypass the result.
 Like Paxos, it relies on the failure detector only for liveness.
 Mencius requires that eventually, all and only faulty servers are suspected by the failure detector.
 This can be achieved by implementing failure detectors with exponentially increasing timeouts [32].

-To avoid the problems posed by the FLP impossibility, careful design is needed.
+To avoid problems caused by uncertainty, careful design is needed.
 TCP, for example, addresses this with timeout retransmission and idempotent design, ensuring that even if duplicate messages are received due to transmission errors, they can be safely discarded.

 ### 4.7.2 TCP/IP Protocol Stack

 The Internet protocol suite, commonly known as TCP/IP, organizes the set of communication protocols used in the Internet and similar computer networks [45].
 It provides end-to-end data communication, specifying how data should be packetized, addressed, transmitted, routed, and received.
 The suite is divided into four abstraction layers, each classifying related protocols based on their networking scope:

 1. **Link Layer**: Handles communication within a single network segment (link).
 2. **Internet Layer**: Manages internetworking between independent networks.
 3. **Transport Layer**: Facilitates host-to-host communication.
 4. **Application Layer**: Enables process-to-process data exchange for applications.

 An implementation of these layers for a specific application forms a protocol stack.
 The TCP/IP protocol stack is one of the most widely used globally, having operated successfully for many years since its design.
 The following figure illustrates how a client program interacts with a MySQL Server using the TCP/IP protocol stack.